LBS Architecture

-Location Based technologies offer MNOs the opportunity to deliver contextual services.
-As such services are specifically orientated towards the position of the mobile handset it enables MNOs to provide services that are more targeted and effective.
+Location-based technologies offer MNOs the opportunity to deliver contextual services.
+As such services are specifically orientated towards the position of the mobile handset, it enables MNOs to provide services that are more targeted and effective.

 Location Based Applications and Services